VaradGhodake/Personal-Site/resume.md

 # Summary

 As a professional in this domain, I have demonstrated ability of working with Distributed Systems, Cloud Computing, and Backend-middleware development.
-Going forward, I intend to continue working with critical Linux infrastructure, software development, release engineering.
+Going forward, I intend to continue working in these domains.

 ---